Language selection

 Search

-Recognizing that carbon management can play an essential role in the transition to a prosperous net-zero economy, we are leading the development of a Carbon Management Strategy for Canada that will enable the Canadian carbon management industry to realize its GHG reduction and commercial potential.
+Recognizing that carbon management will play an essential role in the transition to a prosperous net-zero economy, the Carbon Management Strategy for Canada will help to enable the Canadian carbon management industry to realize its GHG reduction and commercial potential.

 Building Canada’s Carbon Management Strategy